 A hands-on laboratory involving industry standard techniques for testing construction materials to determine their physical properties with an emphasis on soils, Portland cement, concrete and asphalt.
 Completion of BCN 1210 strongly recommended.
-A special fee is charged for this course.
+A special fee for face-to-face sections will be charged for this course.